dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/baremetal.md

 ## Prerequisites
 Do the following before installing the Contiv Cluster packages:

 - Choose one of the nodes in your cluster from which to perform the installation.
-The resto of these instructions refer to this node as the *control host*.
+The rest of these instructions refer to this node as the *control host*.
 Unless stated otherwise, all the steps below are performed on the control host.
 - Create a user with admin privileges on the control host.
 The rest of these instructions refer to this login as *cluster-admin*.
   - The *cluster-admin* login can be an existing login.